wp-plugins/microblog-poster/readme.txt

     your Verification Code.

-    5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
+    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
-    'Get access token' and by providing the Verification Code.
+    'Get Access Token' and by providing the verification code.

     6. Now you can copy your Token key and Token secret.
     Coupled with the App key and App secret you've got previously